plotly/plotly.github.io/_posts/excel/2015-11-03-3D-surface-plot-excel.md

       img: "![Styled Surface Plot](/static/images/3d-surface-plot-with-excel/thumb-3d-surface-plot-with-excel.png)"
     - copy: "Now you can share the generated plot with your peers/collaborators (basically, anyone you want to!)
 Click on share button on left menu bar:"
       img: "![Share Button](/static/images/3d-surface-plot-with-excel/share-plot-button.png)"
-    - copy: "You can share it as a web-link, embed in your website(as an iframe), or share it via popular social networking sites.
+    - copy: "You can share it as a web-link, embed in your website (as an iframe), or share it via popular social networking sites.
 Cool, huh!"
+    - copy: "To add the Excel file to your workbook, click where you want to insert the picture inside Excel.
+On the INSERT tab inside Excel, in the ILLUSTRATIONS group, click PICTURE.
+Locate the Plotly graph image that you downloaded and then double-click it.
+Notice that we also copy-pasted the Plotly graph link in a cell for easy access to the interactive Plotly version."
 ---